Measuring size & concentration of nanoparticles

-in a single drop and in real time
+in real time and in a single drop

-Record in real time every nano object in a drop.
-Nanoplastics, clays, fluorescent or luminescent nanoparticles…
+Characterize in real time nano-object in a drop.
+Nanoplastics, Gold, Sliver, fluorescent or luminescent nanobeads from 40 nm…

 Measure in a single drop the concentration and the size of nanoparticles

 in less than one minute ?
 Let’s go…

 An ultra fast measurement